 In my last video, I spoke about seeking nearness to Allah (al-waseelah) and inshallah you can find the link below.
 In this video, I’d like to discuss some of the obstacles to achieving it, some of the pitfalls we often find ourselves in when we’re coming near or seeking nearness to Allah.

 As we learn about waseelah, there is one path to Allah.
 Allah has sent us prophets to teach us how He would like us come closer to Him.

 But there are so many obstacles that we find in our daily lives to achieving this in our purpose in life.

 Surround Yourself with Good People

-So to reach that is not to break off these ties that are very important, especially your family ties and treating non Muslims well and showing them the good manners of Islam.
+So the solution to that is not to break off these family ties that are very important, especially your family ties and treating non Muslims well and showing them the good manners of Muslims.

-There is anonymous quote that tells: “A true friend is one who mentions Allah to you in your presence and mentions you to Allah in your absence.” and this is so very true that if you surround yourself of good people and good Muslims who remind you of Allah, they’re truly your friends and then when you leave them they won’t backbite you inshallah but they will make to offer you that you stay on the path of seeking nearness to your creator.
+There is anonymous quote that says: “A true friend is one who mentions Allah to you in your presence and mentions you to Allah in your absence.”
+And this is so very true that if you surround yourself of good people and good Muslims who remind you of Allah, they’re truly your friends and when you leave them they won’t backbite you inshallah but they will make to offer you that you stay on the path of seeking nearness to your Creator.